gaverhae/blog/blog/content/md/posts/2021-09-19-git-elements.md

 ### `tree` objects

 A tree object represents a directory.
-It is (conceptually) a simple text file where each line represents an entry in the directory; entrie can themselves be of type tree for nested directories, or of type blob for files in the current directory.
+It is (conceptually) a simple text file where each line represents an entry in the directory; entries can themselves be of type tree for nested directories, or of type blob for files in the current directory.